jkmathew/JKSteppedProgressBar/PULL_REQUEST_TEMPLATE.md

 1. Feature: Any new feature
 2. Fix: Any bug/issue fix
 3. Docs: Any document update
+3. Screenshots -if any

 ### Example

-Feature: Add Image Support
+Feature: Add Image Support -->

 Added support to mention images by users by setting it to a property.
-It also allows the users to set the title with it.
+It also allows the users to set the title with it. -->

-Resolves #17
+Resolves #17 -->